1. About Buscopan

 What if I forget to take it?

 If you forget to take a dose, take it as soon as you remember.
-If you do not remember until it's nearly time for the next dose, skip the missed dose.
+If you do not remember until it's nearly time for the next dose, skip the missed dose and take the next one at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.